 The Index Sponsor may from time-to-time subcontract the provision of the calculation and other services described below to one or more third parties.
-The Index is composed of notional amounts of each of the underlying Index Commodities.
-The notional amount of each Index Commodity included in the Index is intended to reflect the changes in market value of each such Index Commodity within the Index.
-The closing level of the Index is calculated on each business day by the Index Sponsor based on the closing price of the commodity futures contracts for each of the Index Commodities and the notional amount of such Index Commodity.
+The Index is composed of one underlying Index Commodity.
+The notional amount of the Index Commodity included in the Index is intended to reflect the changes in market value of the Index Commodity within the Index.
+The closing level of the Index is calculated on each business day by the Index Sponsor based on the closing price of the futures contracts for the underlying Index Commodity and the notional amount of such Index Commodity.